wesbarnett/trappeua/README.md

   you will need to remove the `[ pairs ]` list for a molecule. `gen-pairs` is by default "no" under `[ defaults ]` and no `[ pairtypes ]` section exists, so you'll get an error about any `[ pairs ]` section.
-* When constructing a new molecule for this force field, you'll need to use `[ constraints ]` instead of the normal `[ bonds ]` for the 1-2 bonded interactions.
+* You should set constraints to `all-bonds` when constructing a new molecule for this force field.
+Alternatively you'll need to use `[ constraints ]` instead of the normal `[ bonds ]` for the 1-2 bonded interactions.
 Constraints type 1 is a bond of fixed length, which is what the TraPPE-UA force field specifies.
 * You can choose not to use the HH-Alkane modifications by adding `define = -DNO_HHALK_MODS` to your mdp files, thus using the original TraPPE-UA force field.

 ## Using Residue Template Files

-* You can create Residue Template Files (.rtp) to be used with pdb2gmx.
-Note that right now pdb2gmx does not recognize `[ constraints ]`.
-A workaround is to simply name the section `[ bonds ]` in the .rtp file and manually fix your generated topology file by changing the `[ bonds ]` section to `[ constraints ]`.
-If you leave it as `[ bonds ]` in the generated topology file you'll get an error when you run the simulation, since there is no `[ bondtypes ]` in the force field (only `[ constrainttypes ]`).
-* After running pdb2gmx you can fix the bond/constraints problem by running the postprocess script (`pdb2gmx-postprocess`) found in this repo after doing pdb2gmx.
-It will also remove the `[ pairs ]` section if there is one, since you don't want that either.
-* The script also adds an `if` statement such that you can choose to turn the fixed bonds (constraints) into regular bonds by using `define = -DFLEXIBLE` in your mdp files.
-This includes the water model and is useful for l-bfgs minimization.
 * Currently one .rtp file is included in the force field directory.
 Only a few molecules are present at the time.
 Note that you can easily create linear alkanes by specifying the end groups with residue `CH3` and the interior groups